Call for Applications

 The selection process is coordinated by the CEU Center for Teaching and Learning.
 The selection committee is comprised of distinguished international faculty and higher education leaders.

-- In the second stage of the selection process (early March 2019), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.
+- In the second stage of the selection process (mid-March 2020), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.

 - All candidates will be notified of their status by June 1, 2020.

 - The winner is expected to participate in the public recognition of the award (September 2021).